Global Well-posedness for the Cauchy problem of the Zakharov-Kuznetsov equation in 2D: Proof of the Key estimate

 where $d \sigma_j = d\tau_j d \xi_j d \eta_j$ and $*$ denotes $(\tau, \xi, \eta) = (\tau_1 + \tau_2, \xi_1+ \xi_2, \eta_1 + \eta_2).$ In this subsection, we focus on showing the estimate \eqref{desired-est-11-17} under the following conditions. \begin{case}[low modulation, non-parallel interactions] $\quad$\\ (i) $ \, \, $ $L_{012}^{\max} \leq 2^{-100} (N_{012}^{\max})^3$,\\ (ii) $ \, $ $ N_{012}^{\max} \leq 2^{22} \min(N_0, N_1, N_2) $,\\ (iii) $| \sin \angle \left( (\xi_1, \eta_1), (\xi_2, \eta_2) \right)| \geq 2^{-22}$,\\ where $\angle \left( (\xi_1, \eta_1), (\xi_2, \eta_2) \right) \in [0, \ \pi]$ is the angle between $(\xi_1, \eta_1)$ and $(\xi_2, \eta_2)$. \end{case}

 We remark on the above conditions.
 First condition is natural since we already saw \eqref{2018-06-05-01} holds if $L_{012}^{\max} \gtrsim(N_{012}^{\max})^3$.
 The second and third conditions imply that space frequencies $N_0$, $N_1$, $N_2$ are all high and we do not treat (near) parallel interactions.
 In other words, we here consider interactions of three waves which propagate in different directions.
-See Figure $1$ below. \\ \\ We roughly sketch the outline of the proof.
-As we mentioned in the introduction, the convolution estimate on hypersufaces, which is called the nonlinear Loomis-Whitney inequality, plays a crucial role.
-The key ingredient when we apply the nonlinear Loomis-Whitney is a transverslity condition (see $d$ in Proposition \ref{prop2.7} (iii) below) and we will find that it depends on the size of product
+See Figure \ref{fig:int} below.

+We roughly sketch the outline of the proof.
+As we mentioned in the introduction, the convolution estimate on hypersurfaces, which is called the nonlinear Loomis-Whitney inequality, plays a crucial role.
+The key ingredient when we apply the nonlinear Loomis-Whitney is a transversality condition (see $d$ in Proposition \ref{prop2.7} (iii) below) and we will find that it depends on the size of product